rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: Well we don't have a meta class......

 MM: That's the sense in which I mean it's too late.
-For those who remember enough history, JavaScript in this regard like Smalltalk 76 than Smalltalk 80.
+For those who remember enough history, JavaScript in this regard [is more?] like Smalltalk 76 than Smalltalk 80.
 Smalltalk 80 had a very carefully constructed meta-braid, which JavaScript does not have.
 Hence "static own" doesn't make sense without that.

 MM: A "protected" attribute would go on the visibility dimension, if we ever decided to do that (which I don't recommend).
 There's a kind of thing that's data property like..........# sign.
 This is also compatible with the spirit of the proposed private and public states.
 The difference between the proposals would primarily be the ....

 MM: The beautiful thing about an initial keyword followed by name followed by initial value it looks like a declaration rater than an assignment.
-This gets us away from the expectation that it should dhave an assignment behavior.
+This gets us away from the expectation that it should have an assignment behavior.

 YK: I think it still hasn't fixed the factoring issue but it has fixed the pedagogical issue.